-Parameters-Grant CONNECT, DBA, INSTALL, MONITOR, or RESOURCE Authority
+Parameters - Grant CONNECT, DBA, INSTALL, MONITOR, or RESOURCE Authority

 CONNECT grants authority to use the CONNECT statement.
 DBA grants authority to issue any valid ALLBASE/SQL statement.
 A user with DBA authority is exempt from all authorization restrictions.
 RESOURCE grants authority to create tables and authorization groups.
 MONITOR grants authority to run SQLMON.
 INSTALL grants authority to INSTALL modules where the owner name equals the OwnerID .
 If the "AS OwnerID " clause is omitted, then grants authority to INSTALL modules having any owner name.
 Modules for an application are created and installed when that application is preprocessed using one of the SQL preprocessors.
 Modules can also be installed by using the ISQL INSTALL command.
+See the ALLBASE/ISQL

-See the ISQL Reference Manual for ALLBASE/SQL and IMAGE/SQL for more details. ТО The TO clause specifies the users, authorization groups, and classes to be given the specified authority.
-You must specify a logon name when specifying a DBEUserID.
+Reference Manual for more details.

+TO The TO clause specifies the users, authorization groups, and classes to be given the specified authority.
+You must specify a login name when specifying a DBEUserID.
 Granting DBA authority to a class is useful when program modules are owned by a class.

-Description-Grant CONNECT, DBA, INSTALL, MONITOR, or RESOURCE Authority
+Description - Grant CONNECT, DBA, INSTALL, MONITOR, or RESOURCE Authority